srhallx/EurekaBotGuides/guides/qna_maker_portal.md

 1. Click on __Create a knowledge base__ at the top

-1. We just completed STEP 1 so lets move on to STEP 2, __Connect your QnA service to your KB__

 1. Select the __Microsoft Azure Directory ID__ to which your subscription is tied

 1. Select the __Azure subscription name__ you used in Section 1 above